Summer Dress Trends! Inspired by Nicole Richie, Khloe Kardashian, Eva Mendes and more!

 Sliding on a summer dress is like shedding a full layer of skin!
 I was walking down the street today and felt so bizarre with my legs exposed.
-I saw a few old men glance at my pegs but I couldn’t walk fast enough to dodge out of sight.
+I saw a few guys glancing at my pegs but I couldn’t walk fast enough to dodge out of sight.
 Then I thought, what the heck, it’s summer – bring it ON!

 It feels good to FINALLY trade in those fuzzy layers of cold weather apparel for a long awaited kiss from the sun.
 You should be glowing!